zzxx3081/Survival-in-Git/README.md

 ---

-:herb: You can sign in with google or github.
+:herb: You can sign in with <span style="background-color:yellow">google</span> or <span style="background-color:lightgreen">github</span>.
 Or you can sign up manually with username, password, and email.
-If you want to delete your accout, go to user settings, and press Delete Your ID button.
+If you want to delete your accout, go to user settings, and press <span style="background-color:red">Delete your ID</span> button.